List of Sailor Moon characters: Creation and conception

 Naoko Takeuchi initially wrote Codename: Sailor V, a one-shot manga that focused on Sailor Venus.
 When Toei Animation proposed it for an anime adaptation, Takeuchi changed the concept to include Sailor Venus as a part of a "sentai" (team of five) and created the characters of Sailors Moon, Mercury, Mars and Jupiter.

 The name "Sailor Senshi" is derived from sailor fuku, a type of Japanese school uniform that the main characters' fighting uniforms are based on, and the Japanese word senshi, which can mean "soldier", "warrior", "guardian", or "fighter".
 Takeuchi created the term by fusing English and Japanese words.
 DIC Entertainment/Cloverway's English adaptation of the anime changed it to "Sailor Scout" for most of its run.
 According to Takeuchi, only females can be Sailor Guardians.
 However, in the anime's fifth season, the Sailor Starlights are depicted as men transforming into women when changing from their normal forms into Sailor Guardians, rather than women disguising as men as they appear in the manga.

 Takeuchi wanted to create a series about girls in outer space, and her editor, Fumio Osano, suggested that she add the "sailor suit" motif to their uniforms.
 Takeuchi settled on a more unified appearance in later stages of character design.
 Among the protagonist Sailor Guardians, Sailor Venus, during her time as Sailor V, has the only outfit that varies significantly from the others.
 Sailor Moon, regardless of form, always has a more elaborate costume than others, and has individual power-ups more frequently than other characters.
 Sailor Guardians originating from outside the Solar System have different and varying outfits, but the sailor collar serves as a unifying trait in their designs.

-Most of the antagonists in the series have names related to minerals and gemstones, including Queen Beryl and the Four Kings of Heaven, the Black Moon Clan, Kaolinite and the Witches 5, as well as most members of the Dead Moon Circus.
-Members of the Amazoness Quartet are named after the first four asteroids to be discovered.
-The Sailor Animamates have the prefix "Sailor", despite not being genuine Sailor Guardians in the manga, followed by the name of a metal and the name of an animal.
+Most of the antagonists in the series have names related to metals, minerals and gemstones, including Queen Beryl, Queen Metaria, Four Kings of Heaven, the Black Moon Clan, Kaolinite, Witches 5, most members of the Dead Moon Circus, and the Sailor Animamates.
+Exceptions include Souichi Tomoe, members of the Amazoness Quartet, incarnations of Chaos sans Metaria, and members of Shadow Galactica barring the Sailor Animamates.